A/Prof Patrick A Burr

 PhD

-My PhD was about module-based capacitive energy storage devices implemented to help integrate photovoltaic power into the grid, buffering rapid fluctuations of PV generation and allowing the generator to control ramp rates to satisfy grid needs.
-The fast-dynamic response and high specific power of a capacitive energy storage complements the highly variable power output of the PV source to yield the compatibility and performance characteristics of a non-intermittent generator.
-Another aspect of my PhD focuses on circuit modelling for electrochemical capacitors, which helps to understand the physical and chemical properties of electrodes and electrolytes for different electrochemical capacitor types.
-I now work for the China Electric Power Research Institute.
+Bowen’s PhD research focuses on module-based capacitive energy storage devices implemented to help integrate photovoltaic power into the grid, buffering rapid fluctuations of PV generation and allowing the generator to control ramp rates to satisfy grid needs.
+The fast-dynamic response and high specific power of a capacitive energy storage complement the highly variable power output of the PV source to yield the compatibility and performance characteristics of a non-intermittent generator.
+He also researches circuit modelling for electrochemical capacitors, elucidating the physical and chemical properties of electrodes and electrolytes for electrochemical capacitors.

 Dr Daniel Lambert